SIGN UP TO OUR NEWS!

 Day 4: Riaño to Campomanes

-We traverse the high plateau west of Riaño, over several small mountain passes, through narrow gorges, remote villages and terraced hillsides.
+Today we traverse the high plateau to the west of Riaño over several small mountain passes, cycling through narrow gorges, remote villages, and terraced hillsides.
 It is a truly stunning ride and the descent from the Passo Pajares (1378m) is a real treat.
-Options here: retiring gracefully to our rustic hotel with its atmospheric bar in Campomanes or taking on one of two great climbs…
+You have options from here: retiring gracefully to our rustic hotel with its atmospheric bar in Campomanes or taking on one of two great climbs …

-The Alto de la Cobertoria (1173m) is no stranger to the Vuelta and with good tarmac and stunning views; it is bound to be a highlight of the trip, despite being fairly tough!
-Those wanting even more can then add on the Alto del Gamoniteiro (1772m) – this is often known as the Ventoux of Spain and it is a brutal climb to the top of the mountain but the views are mind-blowing!
+The Alto de la Cobertoria (1173m) is no stranger to the Vuelta with good tarmac and stunning views, and despite being fairly tough, it’s bound to be a highlight of your holiday!
+Those wanting even more can then add on the Alto del Gamoniteiro (1772m) – this is often known as the Ventoux of Spain and it’s a brutal climb to the top of the mountain, but the views are mind-blowing!

 Classic route: 129km with 1330m ascent [ride profile]